CaioQuirinoMedeiros/delivery_web/README.md

 ## Integration

-This app integrates with an [API](https://github.com/CaioQuirinoMedeiros/delivery_api) built with NodeJS and it's designed to manage the application.
+This web app integrates with an [API](https://github.com/CaioQuirinoMedeiros/delivery_api) built with NodeJS and it's designed to manage the application.
 There's a [mobile app](https://github.com/CaioQuirinoMedeiros/delivery_app) intended for customers

 ## Try it now